buntstiftmine/PP6/README.md

 #### Reflection Questions

 1. **Is Python’s print behavior closer to Bash, Assembly, or C?
 Explain.**
+Python is closest to Bash, because to execute it you can simply run the script (after making the file executable) and dont need to compile it first e.g. by using gcc.
 2. **Can you inspect a Python script’s binary with `objdump`?
 Why or why not?**
+    No, you cant, because Python script is just a plain text file.
+There is no binary format.

 ---